joravkumar/GCTranscriptionConnector-Google/README.md

 | GENESYS_ORG_ID                  | Genesys Cloud organization ID                                                                 | -                 |
 | DEBUG                           | Set to "true" for increased logging granularity                                               | false             |
 | SUPPORTED_LANGUAGES             | Comma-separated list of supported input languages (e.g., "es-ES,it-IT,en-US")                   | es-ES,it-IT       |

+## Issues

+- **Random numbers in the transcription:**
+  - From time to time some arbitrary numbers show up in the transcription, totally unrelated to the conversation itself.
+It requires further investigation.